-Bulgur, which should not be confused with cracked wheat, which is a crushed wheat that isn’t parboiled, is common in the Middle East and Mediterranean regions.
-Bulgur has a light nutty flavor that is commonly used in a variety of dishes and is often used in pilafs, soups, baked goods, stuffing and bread.
+Bulgur, which should not be confused with cracked wheat, which is crushed wheat that isn’t parboiled, is common in the Middle East and Mediterranean regions.
+Bulgur has a light nutty flavor that is commonly used in a variety of dishes and is often used in pilafs, soups, baked goods, stuffing, and bread.
 Bulgur is cooked much like rice.

 Bulgur is the primary ingredient in tabbouleh, but it isn’t the only one.
-Tabbouleh also has finely chopped parsley, tomatoes, mint and onion in it.
-It’s seasoned with lemon juice, olive oil and salt.
+Tabbouleh also has finely chopped parsley, tomatoes, mint, and onion in it.
+It’s seasoned with lemon juice, olive oil, and salt.
 Different cuisines use different amounts of the same ingredients, leading to different flavors, and often add other ingredients like garlic.

-Traditionally, it’s served as mezze, or an appetizer like food that is served with alcohol in Middle Eastern cultures.
+Traditionally, it’s served as mezze or an appetizer-like food that is served with alcohol in Middle Eastern cultures.

 Despite being a staple of Middle Eastern culture, tabbouleh has gained popularity in the US.
 It’s easy to see why as well.
 It’s packed with flavor and it’s a perfect dish to showcase all the fresh tomatoes and herbs in your garden in the summer.

 However, with this one, I decided to switch it up.
-Instead of using the traditional bulgur, I used a tricolor quinoa that I had on hand.
+Instead of using the traditional bulgur, I used tricolor quinoa that I had on hand.

 Quinoa is a seed, not a grain, and is very easy to cook up.
 Much like bulgur, quinoa is cooked like rice.
-In fact, the easiest way to cook quinoa is using a rice cooker (or electric pressure cooker like an Instant Pot on the rice setting).
+In fact, the easiest way to cook quinoa is using a rice cooker (or an electric pressure cooker like an Instant Pot on the rice setting).

 Quinoa works great in a variety of salads and lunches.
 In fact, I often like to have some of it on hand for quick lunches.
 It’s something that you can cook up in a batch and keep in the refrigerator for several days.